BackOverview: The Placements tool - for organising work experience

 Teachers can add a logbook even after a placement has started - the system will automatically create logbooks for each week between the start and end dates.

-On the Advanced view of the Manage page, there are two sorting options particularly relevant for placement with logbooks: Placements: By hours (shows all placements with a logbook switched on), and Placements: T-levels by hours (shows only placements associated with a T-level with a logbook switched on).
+On the Advanced view of the Manage page, there are two sorting options that help teachers see, at a glance, students' progress with placements with logbooks: Placements: By hours (shows all placements with a logbook switched on), and Placements: T-levels by hours (shows only placements associated with a T-level with a logbook switched on).

 From these sorting options, teachers can send students and employers one-click nudge emails if there are weeks where they’re missing a student record / an employer confirmation.
 There are also two filters for logbooks within the ‘Placement Forms’ filter menu.

-- The Placements page of a student’s profile on the teacher side
+- How to see logbook progress for an individual student using the ‘Placements’ page of a student’s profile on the teacher side

 When a teacher clicks into the Placements page of a student’s profile, for a placement with the logbook switched on, they can:- See all the relevant info about the logbook